sunspot/sunspot/README.md

 ### Stored Fields

+With the schema.xml version 1.6 the useDocValuesAsStored is true by default.
-Stored fields keep an original (untokenized/unanalyzed) version of their contents in Solr.
+This means that with a small effort you can keep an original (untokenized/unanalyzed) version of their contents in Solr.

 Stored fields allow data to be retrieved without also hitting the underlying database (usually an SQL server).
+The store option using DocValues as stored is not like having the value really stored in the index, if you want to use
-They are also required for highlighting and more like this queries.
+highlighting and more like this queries and atomic updates, remember to change the schema.xml according to this.

-Stored fields come at some performance cost in the Solr index, so use them wisely.
+Stored fields (stored="true" in the schema) come at some performance cost in the Solr index, so use them wisely.

 ```ruby